Ahead of Oscars, Boyhood's Linklater reflects on evolving family unit

-LOS ANGELES (Reuters) - After 12 years of filming “Boyhood” and a year promoting it, director Richard Linklater is finding it hard to fathom saying goodbye to a project that he calls deeply personal in its reflections of the modern American family.
+LOS ANGELES, Feb 14 (Reuters) - After 12 years of filming “Boyhood” and a year promoting it, director Richard Linklater is finding it hard to fathom saying goodbye to a project that he calls deeply personal in its reflections of the modern American family.

 “This film and the way we shot it for so long, I don’t think it even feels like it’s over, and it won’t maybe until we quit all being together,” Linklater told Reuters.